Croatia–Serbia border dispute: Interwar period

-Yugoslavia was established in 1918 as a centralised monarchy under Serbian Karađorđević dynasty.
+Yugoslavia was established in 1918 as a centralised monarchy under the Serbian Karađorđević dynasty.
 In 1922, the territory was reorganised by oblasts.
-Baranja along Bačka was incorporated into Novi Sad oblast, Syrmium with its seat in Vukovar became a separate oblast, while Osijek became incorporated into Slavonija oblast.
+Baranja along with Bačka were incorporated into the Novi Sad oblast, Syrmium became a separate oblast with its seat in Vukovar, and Osijek was incorporated into the Slavonija oblast.
 By Royal Proclamation of 6 January 1929, the Constitution of 1921 was abolished, the parliament dissolved, and an absolutist monarchy proclaimed.
 The country was renamed the Kingdom of Yugoslavia and the territory was reorganised into banovinas.
-The greatest change in regard to the region in dispute here, occurred in Syrmia, with the districts of Vukovar, Vinkovci, Šid, Županja and Sremska Mitrovica becoming part of the Drinska Banovina with its seat in Tuzla.
-While the northern half of the disputed territory being incorporated along all of Baranja and Bačka into Danube Banovina.
+The greatest change concerning the region in dispute here occurred in Syrmia, with the districts of Vukovar, Vinkovci, Šid, Županja, and Sremska Mitrovica becoming part of the Drinska Banovina with its seat in Tuzla.
+The northern half of the disputed territory was incorporated along with Baranja and Bačka into the Danube Banovina.
 Two years later, in 1931, the districts of Vukovar, Vinkovci and Županja were transferred to Savska Banovina.
 A further territorial reorganisation was carried in 1939 as part of an agreement reached after intensive talks between authorities in Belgrade and opposition forces in Zagreb.
 The agreement known as Cvetković-Maček Agreement created the Banovina of Croatia.
-The creation of the Banovina of Croatia was the first step towards the federalization of Yugoslavia, in which a Slovenian autonomous unit was also envisaged, while the rest of the country was to be a Serbian unit.
+The creation of the Banovina of Croatia was the first step to the federalization of Yugoslavia, in which a Slovenian autonomous unit was also envisaged, while the rest of the country was to be a Serbian unit.
 In relation to the Croat-Serbs boundary, the 1939 delimitation of Banovina of Croatia included Šid and Ilok districts while no version of the agreement included Baranja in Croatia, meaning the northern half of the disputed area was to stay excluded from Croatia in all versions.